-And of those, 5 were caught at Miramar Reservoir.
-Only Castaic Lake of Los Angeles County can claim more of the top 25 catches than Miramar.
+And of those, five were caught at Miramar Lake.
+Only Castaic Lake in Los Angeles County can claim more top-25 catches.

 The good news?
 You live in the best county in the world to do it at.
-In San Diego, the chase for the next world record largemouth bass is always on!
+In San Diego, the dream of catching the world record bass can become a reality on any cast.

 |Rank||Weight||Body of Water||Date||Angler|